 Life insurance is a type of personal insurance policy that covers the insured person in case they die and pays out a cash lump sum of money or a regular income in the event of a claim.
 Life insurance can provide cover for the whole of your life so that it pays out when you die (Whole of life insurance) or it can simply cover you for a period of time that suits you (Term life insurance).

-The following questions will help you to work out whether you should buy life insurance.
+We have listed the following questions to help you work out whether you should buy life insurance.
 If you answer yes to any of the following questions then you should consider speaking to a life insurance specialist who can discuss your circumstances free of charge and with no obligation to buy a life insurance policy.

 1. Do you earn an income that others depend on?